yeabtsegataye/Meskel_walet_server/README.md

 # Meskel_walet_server
-this repo is developed for collecting money for meskel festival .. developed with fried "beti"
+this repo is developed for collecting money for meskel festival .. developed with friend "beti"